AllenDang/cimgui-go/README.md

 ## Callbacks

 Please note that at the moment (June 2025) go (1.24) does not support passing annonymous functions to C via CGO.
-We have a workarounded - pre-generating large amount of global functions and a pool.
+We have a workaround - pre-generating large amount of global functions and a pool.
 For details see https://github.com/AllenDang/cimgui-go/issues/224.
 Just be aware of the limitation that you may run out of pre-generated pool and experience a crash.